grafana/tutorials/content/tutorials/build-an-app-plugin.md

 authors: ["grafana_labs"]
 Feedback Link: https://github.com/grafana/tutorials/issues/new
 weight: 50
-draft: true
+draft: false
 ---

 {{< tutorials/step title="Introduction" >}}

 App plugins are Grafana plugins that can bundle data source and panel plugins within one package.
-They also enable the plugin author to create custom pages within Grafana.
-The custom pages enable the plugin author to include things like documentation, sign-up forms, or to control other services with HTTP requests.
+They also let you create _custom pages_ within Grafana.
+Custom pages enable the plugin author to include things like documentation, sign-up forms, or to control other services over HTTP.

 Data source and panel plugins will show up like normal plugins.
 The app pages will be available in the main menu.

 {{% class "prerequisite-section" %}}

 ### Prerequisites

 - Grafana 7.0